Clifford Kolmogorov-Arnold Networks: Results

-First we want to compare our \ac{cliffkan} to the baseline \ac{cvkan} as well as to it's improved version \cite{che2026improved}. \tableautorefname~\ref{tab:baselineComp} compares the best performing model from \ac{cvkan} by Wolff et al. \cite{wolff2025cvkan}, improved \ac{cvkan} by Che et al. \cite{che2026improved} and our \ac{cliffkan} for each complex-valued function fitting dataset.
-It should be noted that in contrast to \ac{cvkan} that used $5000$ data points for 5-fold cross-validation training and reported validation losses, we introduce an additional test split of the same size and report test losses but still only do training and cross-validation on $5000$ data points.
-This dataset setup was used for \ac{cvkan} with lr=$0.1$ and our \ac{cliffkan}.
-It can be seen that the increased learning rate of $0.1$ makes the results of \ac{cvkan} far better and that our \ac{cliffkan} achieves similar results with the same learning rate.
-The improved version of \ac{cvkan} is better than standard \ac{cvkan} with $0.01$ learning rate, but can not keep up with the finer tuned learning rate.
+First we want to compare our \ac{cliffkan} to the baseline \ac{cvkan} as well as to its improved version \cite{che2026improved}. \tableautorefname~\ref{tab:baselineComp} compares the best performing model from \ac{cvkan} by Wolff et al. \cite{wolff2025cvkan}, improved \ac{cvkan} by Che et al. \cite{che2026improved} and our \ac{cliffkan} for each complex-valued function fitting dataset.
+It should be noted that in contrast to \ac{cvkan} that used $5\,000$ data points for 5-fold cross-validation training and reported validation losses, we introduce an additional test split of the same size and report test losses but still only do training and cross-validation on $5\,000$ data points.
+This dataset setup was used for \ac{cvkan} with learning rate (lr) of $0.1$ and our \ac{cliffkan}.
+It can be seen that the increased learning rate lr=$0.1$ makes the results of \ac{cvkan} far better and that our \ac{cliffkan} achieves similar results with the same learning rate.
+The improved version of \ac{cvkan} is better than standard \ac{cvkan} with $0.01$ learning rate, but cannot keep up with the finer tuned learning rate.

-\subsection{Complex-valued basic synthetic formulas}
+\subsection{Complex-valued Basic Synthetic Formulas}

-\figurename~\ref{fig:funcfit_cv_square} and \figurename~\ref{fig:funcfit_cv_squaresquare} show that our full grid \ac{cliffkan} performs similarly well as \ac{cvkan} with the same number of parameters.
-The performance of the \emph{Sobol grid} strategy gets better with an increasing amount of grid points per dimension and for $N_g=8$ grid points per dimension the \emph{Sobol grid} approach is on par with the full uniform grid.
-The larger architectures perform consistently better than smaller architectures. \figurename~\ref{fig:funcfit_cv_square} has smaller shaded regions and showcases only batch normalization \emph{no-normalization} for small architectures because the small architecture size for the \emph{square} dataset is $[1,1]$ and we never apply batch normalization on the final output of the model.
+\figurename~\ref{fig:funcfit_cv_square} and \figurename~\ref{fig:funcfit_cv_squaresquare} show that our full grid \ac{cliffkan} performs as well as \ac{cvkan} with the same number of parameters.
+The performance of the \emph{Sobol grid} strategy gets better with an increasing number of grid points per dimension and for $N_g=8$ grid points per dimension the \emph{Sobol grid} approach is on par with the full uniform grid.
+The larger architectures perform consistently better than smaller architectures. \figurename~\ref{fig:funcfit_cv_square} has smaller shaded regions and shows only the \emph{no-normalization} setting for small architectures because the small architecture size for the \emph{square} dataset is $[1,1]$ and we never apply batch normalization on the final output of the model.
 Therefore, other batch normalization approaches than \emph{no-normalization} are not applicable for this architecture size.

 For the choice of \ac{rbf} calculation the naive \eqref{eq:naiveRBF} and Clifford approach \eqref{eq:cliffordspaceRBF} perform similarly well.
 When comparing the different batch normalization approaches no clear winner can be spotted.
 In some cases (e.g. \emph{square}, full grid and naive \ac{rbf} with the big architecture in \figurename \ref{fig:funcfit_cv_square}) \emph{no-normalization} performs best, in other cases (e.g. \emph{squaresquare}, full grid and Clifford \ac{rbf} with the big architecture in \figurename \ref{fig:funcfit_cv_squaresquare}) \emph{node-wise} or \emph{dim-wise} batch normalization are the best choice.